wildpeaches/wildpeaches/src/_content/posts/2024-10-23-burning-man.md

 [Home](https://wildpeaches.github.io/)

+This article was co-authored with Erik Michaels who maintains the blog [*Problems, Predicaments, and Technology*](https://problemspredicamentsandtechnology.blogspot.com/) ([*Burning Man* link](https://problemspredicamentsandtechnology.blogspot.com/2024/10/burning-man-failure-of-green-new-deal.html)).
+Erik is a climate science researcher and writer who has studied climate change and ecological issues for over four decades.
+He has dedicated much of his life to understanding and communicating the science behind climate change, ecological overshoot, and sustainability challenges.
+As a journeyman electrician and professional MC/Officiant by trade, he brings a practical perspective to complex environmental issues.

+He manages two Facebook discussion groups focused on climate change and environmental preparation, and regularly writes about these topics, carefully documenting his work with peer-reviewed scientific studies and research.
+His particular areas of expertise include the science of ecological overshoot, the lack of agency to change outcomes and the denial of reality of our current predicament.
+Beyond his research work, Erik serves as a community educator, helping others understand the implications of climate science and ecological challenges.

 ## Executive Summary

 This article critically examines the feasibility of transitioning to renewable energy systems and the "Green New Deal" through three fundamental lenses: physics, economics, and ecology.
 Our analysis reveals several critical findings: